MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

 To troubleshoot this problem, follow these steps:

-1. Check the deployment status of your management packs.
-To check the deployment status, do the following:
+Step 1: Check the deployment status of your management packs:

     1. In the Service Manager console, select **Data Warehouse**.